vujadinv/pingapp/README.md

 # PingApp client/server

 Console application that launches client or server based on provided parameters.

+Pitcher/client will produce messages at specified rate and size sending them to the catcher.
+Statistics are calculated and constantly displayed in the console.

+Catcher/server's responsibility is to accept messages sent by the pitcher, and echo them back to the client.
+Closing connection immediately after.

 ## Getting Started